rokath/trice/docs/Common.md

 example: 'trice l -p COM15 -baud 38400': Display trice log messages from serial port COM15
 example: 'trice l': Display flexL data format trice log messages from default source J-LINK over Segger RTT protocol.
-example: 'trice l -port ST-LINK -v -s': Shows verbose version information and also the received raw bytes. subcommand 'r|refresh': For updating ID list from source files but does not change the source files.
+example: 'trice l -port ST-LINK -v -s': Shows verbose version information and also the received raw bytes. sub-command 'r|refresh': For updating ID list from source files but does not change the source files.
         "trice refresh" will parse source tree(s) for TRICE macros, and refresh/generate the JSON list.
         This command should be run on adding souce files to the project before the first time "trice update" is called.
         If the new source files contain TRICE macros with IDs these are added to til.json if not already used.